zeldaret/mm/docs/tutorial/merging.md

 endseg
 ```

 Ideally you should at least be able to get a function to have equivalent behaviour; if not, and you have exhausted all other avenues of getting help, it should be marked in the C file as `NON_EQUIVALENT`, in the same way as a nonmatching.
+We do not change the spec for non-equivalents: they are treated the same as undecompiled code from a building perspective, lest they break things.

 ### Format